DEFRA/data-returns-data-exchange/src/main/resources/api_desc.md

 path.

 ### Record
 A dataset is composed of many requests.
-A recordEntity has a payload containing a specific data-type.
+A record has a payload containing a specific data-type.

-Operations on a recordEntity are performed by making API calls to the `/datasets/{dataset_id}/requests` path.
+Operations on a record are performed by making API calls to the `/datasets/{dataset_id}/requests` path.

 ### Payload
-The recordEntity payload, allows for the submission of different data types through a common API.
+The record payload, allows for the submission of different data types through a common API.

 Currently the only supported payload is the DataSample.

 #### DataSample
-A DataSample represents a specific abstractObservation or observation.
-It is currently the only type of recordEntity supported by this API.
+A DataSample represents a specific measurement or observation.
+It is currently the only type of record supported by this API.
 In a DEP compliant CSV file this is a row of data.

 ### Definitions